Eric-Yao/WVS-WebVideoStreaming/README.md

 The web-client is developed from scratch by using php language.
 It is used to connect with the ServerCore, and thus real-time streaming the video/image transmitted from the ServerCore side.

 ## MobileDL
-The MobileDL is developed by using Java language by integrating with the [DL4j](https://deeplearning4j.org/android) library.
+The MobileDL is developed by using Java language and integrating with the [DL4j](https://deeplearning4j.org/android) library.
 The MobileDL is used to do the deep learning process at mobile side.
-Such process is expected to be conducted in an efficient way with reference to energy consumption.
+Such process is expected to be efficiently conducted with reference to the trade-off among energy consumption, computing accuracy and time.